RaccoonCodes/WatchNest-API/README.md

 - Added proper use of caching.
 - Added CORS, more info below.
 - Added a filter for endpoints that required Authorization for Swagger, more info below.
-- Added use of Global No Cache on enpoints.
+- Added use of Global No Cache on endpoints.
 - Added Pagination Helper class, more info below.
 - Seperated Interfaces and Implementation in Models folder